AfroFoodtv.com

-AfroFoodtv.com is a website that is dedicated to African food and lifestyle.
+AfroFoodtv.com was a website that is dedicated to African food and lifestyle.
 The site was launched in September 2006 by Yetunde “Yeti” Ezeanii in Atlanta, Georgia.
-Ezeanii serves as the chef and hostess of the website.
+Ezeanii served as the chef and hostess of the website.

+Afrofood was a network of African countries with their national organisations and experts for food composition data.
+The aim was to support and harmonise national collection and management of food composition data.
+Afrofood was established in September 1994 in Ghana and is part of the International Network of Food Data Systems (INFOODS).
+Afrofood consist of 46 African countries with 4 subregions.

 Content

 Recipes

 Africa is a continent of more than 50 countries, at different levels of development, using a wide variety of cooking styles and ingredients.
-The recipes offered on AfroFoodtv.com represent some of the well-known, classic dishes from the various regions of the continent.
-And as the Web site has evolved, some of the recipes now incorporate African flavors into traditional Western dishes such as pizza and hamburgers.
+The recipes offered on AfroFoodtv.com represented some of the well-known, classic dishes from the various regions of the continent.
+And as the website evolved, some of the recipes once incorporated African flavors into traditional Western dishes such as pizza and hamburgers.

-The recipe section is broken down into the following areas: staples, soups, stews, chicken, fish, meat, snacks and sides.
+The recipe section was broken down into the following areas: staples, soups, stews, chicken, fish, meat, snacks and sides.

 Videos

 AfroFoodtv.com has a video library with over 40 demonstrations of recipes.
 These videos are hosted by Ezeanii.